V-Sekai-fire/sympy-mcp/README.md

 ### Prerequisites

 - Elixir 1.19 or later
-- Python 3.x with SymPy installed
 - OpenSSL development libraries

+**Note**: Python 3.12 and SymPy are automatically installed during the compilation process.

 ### Setup